 Who Can Benefit?

-These construction jobs aren’t always related to what we typically think of when we think of construction.
-One of the most dangerous construction occupations with the highest injury rate are with elevator installers and repairers.
-These workers are in close proximity to electrical systems and improperly installed systems that put them at risk for being crushed.
+One of the most dangerous construction occupations with the highest injury rate: elevator installers and repairers.
+These workers are in close proximity to electrical (and improperly installed) systems that put them at risk for being crushed.

 There are measures a business can take to help prevent injuries, such as installing proper scaffolding, but falls and injuries still happen.
 When they do, companies can leverage smartphone technology to ensure assistance is rapid.

 A smartphone app (like AlertMedia’s employee safety monitoring solution) allows workers to notify law enforcement from a locked phone.
 This zero-button solution works on both iOS or Android.
 It allows your people to quickly send a distress signal to AlertMedia’s 24/7 monitoring team, who then immediately dispatches to law enforcement.

 Rockland Trust, a full-service commercial bank headquartered in Massachusetts, oversees 1,230 employees.
 Communicating with them all can be, to put it lightly, a struggle.

 In fact, they’ve previously faced real challenges reaching their employees during emergencies.
 Due to severe winter weather, such as nor’easters and violent storms, they’re no stranger to major operational disruptions.